 Analysis is based on actual unit generation and received energy market and capacity market revenues.
 Negative prices in the DA and RT market were set to zero for comparison.
 Results round to 0.0 percent.

-Table 7-48 shows the surplus or shortfall for the 16 nuclear plants in PJM.
-The \$/MWh surplus or shortfall is multiplied by ICAP and the class average capacity factor.73
+Table 7-49 shows the surplus or shortfall for the 16 nuclear plants in PJM in \$/MWh, including subsidies.